Agriculture

 • Prepare a slurry by mixing 200 grams of Phosphotika and 200 grams of nitrogenous biofertilizer in 300-400 ml of water.

 • Uniformly apply the prepared inoculant on the seeds and let it dry for 30 minutes.
-Each prepared microbial inoculant is enough to treat 10 kg seeds.
+Each prepared microbial inoculant is enough to treat 10 kg of seeds.

 • Ensure that treated seeds are sown within 24 hours.